Skip to main content

 If your condition is severe, you might need to take medications like metformin to improve blood sugar regulation.
 You also need to attend regular checkups and tests to monitor your condition and pick up on any consequent deterioration or complications.

-For expert help with managing your diabetes, call Montgomery Family Care or book an appointment online today.
+For expert help with managing your diabetes, call Montgomery Family & Urgent Care or book an appointment online today.